nathanrsfba/creeping-dark/tools/readme.md

 Normally mkpkg will find these on its own if launched from the instance directory.

+If a `.mkpkg` file is found in the current directory, it will be used to set default values for `mkpkg`.
+It is expected to be in JSON format: Passing the `-C` option to `mkpkg` will dump the current configuration (including that specified on the command line) to stdout in the appropriate format.

 pre-commit
 ----------
 A shell script that runs modmg before commit, and aborts the commit if mods.txt